seanox/seanox-ai-nlp/seanox_ai_nlp/units/README.md

 The module operates purely on rule-based pattern matching without semantic interpretation.
 This means unit-like expressions are extracted context-free, regardless of their actual meaning in the sentence.
 For [example, the word
-    __in__](#example-usage) may be matched as a unit due to its spelling, even when used as a preposition.
+    __in__](#usage) may be matched as a unit due to its spelling, even when used as a preposition.
 Such cases are not false positives in a technical sense, but rather edge cases that require downstream filtering.

 ## Ambiguous Unit Symbols